 Know before you go: Planning to get out on the water?
-Bring your own fishing gear; rentals are on hold due to COVID.
+Bring your own fishing gear, or ask to borrow the available rods, reels and tackle boxes for you to use during your visit to the park.
 No fishing license is necessary if you’re fishing from shore (that’s true for any state park), but you will need one to fish from a boat.
 Make sure you’re appropriately licensed if you plan to hunt.
 For boating, check with the park about lake levels before you come.
 When lake access is available, your best bet is Lakeview Boat Ramp.
 There is no swimming area at the park, and there aren’t any sections of the river accessible enough to swim.

 Bringing a horse?
 There are sites in the North Concho area with pole tethers and pens.
 Rustic (read: the restroom is nearby, not on-site) log cabins are available for rent on Friday and Saturday nights.
-The park does have a bunkhouse that sleeps six, but it’s currently closed for repairs.
+The park also has a bunkhouse that sleeps six.

 Drive from Dallas: 3 hours 55 minutes